MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-701-Organization-Operation-Federal-Credit-Unions/section-701.34.md

 (6) *Definitions.* The following definitions apply to this section:

 *Median family income* and *total median earnings for individuals* are income statistics reported by the U.S. Census Bureau.
-The applicable income data can be obtained via the American FactFinder on the Census Bureau's webpage at *http://factfinder.census.gov/home/saff/main.html?\_lang=en.*
+The applicable income data can be obtained via the American Community Survey on the Census Bureau's web page at *http://www.census.gov.*

 *Metropolitan area* means an area designated by the Office of Management and Budget pursuant to 31 U.S.C.
 1104(d), 44 U.S.C.
-3504(c), and Executive Order 10253, 16 FR 5605 (June 13, 1951) (as amended).
+3504(c), and Executive Order 10253 (June 13, 1951) (as amended).

 (b) *Acceptance of secondary capital accounts by low-income designated credit unions.* A federal credit union having a designation of low-income status pursuant to paragraph (a) of this section may accept secondary capital accounts from nonnatural person members and nonnatural person nonmembers subject to the following conditions: